ncase/anxiety/scenes/act4.md

 ```

 {{if _.TOP_FEAR=="harm"}}
 s: WHAT SICK, TWISTED THOUGHTS ARE THEY PROCESSING?!
-WHAT DARK DESIRES FILL THEIR HEART?
-GET AWAY FROM THIS PSYCHO!
+WHAT DARK DESIRES FILL THIS PSYCHO'S HEART?!
 {{/if}}

 {{if _.TOP_FEAR=="alone"}}